NFT Portfolio Valuation: There Is No Single True Price (2026)

 The fake floor

 The floor is the most quoted and least reliable basis.
-The fake-floor problem: only a few NFTs listed at the floor, and the next listing jumps sharply — common in low-liquidity collections.
+The fake-floor problem is that only a few NFTs are listed at the floor and the next listing jumps sharply, common in low-liquidity collections.
 So the floor is not a price you could realise across the holding.
 The honest check is recent actual trades: did anyone buy at that level?
-Listings are not transactions — a portfolio that values a whole holding at a thin floor overstates it.
+Listings are not transactions, and a portfolio that values a whole holding at a thin floor overstates it.

 A specific NFT is not the floor